Prince Fans Honor His Legacy With Celebrations

-Prince fans all over the world will honor Prince’s life on Friday, April 21, 2017, the 1 year anniversary of his death.
+Prince fans all over the world will honor Prince’s life on Friday, April 21, 2017, the one-year anniversary of his death.
 When Prince died last year, fans around the world were shocked and photos of him rocked the social media world.
 One year later, Prince’s fans have not forgotten him.

 Fans of Prince in his home town Chanhassen, a suburb of Minneapolis, will be celebrating in a big way.
-There are many ways that Prince’s fans can take part in the celebrations, whether they want to spend a lot of money or have very little to spend during the 4 days of events.
+There are many ways that Prince’s fans can take part in the celebrations, whether they want to spend a lot of money or have very little to spend during the four days of events.
 They can get involved in the performances at Prince’s home, which has turned into a museum for all things Prince related, or they can check out the street party at First Avenue.
 This is the club that was made famous in the movie, Purple Rain, Prince starred in.
 There will also be a special exhibit for fans of Prince at the Minnesota History Center.

 Paisley Park, the place that Prince called home and the place where he did all of his recording, will be the biggest attraction for his fans.
 There will be performances from the artists that made up his old band, The Revolution.
 There will also be music performed by Time and New Power Generation and Morris Day.
 As well, Lisa Coleman, Wendy Melvoin, and others from his old band will speak in a series of panel discussions.